-How to Obtain Severe Weather Alerts and Warnings
+How to Receive Alerts and Warnings in Hamilton County

-Cell Phones – Wireless Emergency Alerts (WEA) are based on your current location and will alert you anytime you are inside an “Extreme Weather Warning” area such as a Tornado Warning, Flash Flood Warning or Extreme Wind warnings.
-WEA’s also broadcast AMBER Alerts, Local Emergencies that require evacuation or immediate action and Presidential Alerts during a national emergency.
-Most modern smart phones have this installed and “ON”.
-Download the PDF link below for more information. (http://www.nws.noaa.gov/com/weatherreadynation/files/WEA_flyer_final.pdf)
+Wireless Emergency Alerts (WEAs) are based on your current location and will alert you anytime you are inside an “Extreme Weather Warning” area such as a Tornado Warning, Flash Flood Warning or Extreme Wind warnings.
+WEA’s also broadcast AMBER Alerts and local emergencies that may require evacuation or immediate action, and even Presidential Alerts during a national emergency.
+Most modern smart phones have this capability installed and “ON”.
+Check the “Notification” settings of your smartphone to enable WEAs.

 - A trained and certified storm spotter reports a tornado to NWS